This newsletter, Finding Your Joy, is a daily reminder of how to practice your joy.

 And that’s where you come in.

-When you subscribe to Finding Your Joy, you’ll receive a brief love letter in your inbox every morning, helping you to greet the day.
+When you subscribe to Finding Your Joy, you’ll receive a brief love letter in your inbox every morning, illustrating one of the seven steps to finding joy.

 Shauna will send you tips, clips, and tricks to calm your life and increase your capacity for joy.